jk1652/WebCheckersApp/docs/DesignDoc.md

 ### Definition of MVP
 > _Provide a simple description of the Minimum Viable Product._

+> The MVP of this product, should allow me to sign in and play a
+> game of webcheckers against an opponent, In which
+> one of us could win/lose/resign

 ### MVP Features
 > _Provide a list of top-level Epics and/or Stories of the MVP._

+> For epics for the MVP we had Game Board, Movement, and Checker Pieces.
+> For the Game Board we had to store all the pieces on the board
+> For Movement we had to validate all moves that the pieces on the board could do
+> For the checker pieces that was to ensure that the player started as the right color
+> and could only move their colored pieces

 ### Roadmap of Enhancements
 > _Provide a list of top-level features in the order you plan to consider them._

+> The enhancements that we decided to go with were to add an AI opponent to play against
+> and to add asynchronous play.
+> For the AI opponent from the homepage you would be able to press a button to
+> play against an opponent that makes their turn right after you submit your own.
+> For the asynchronous play we allow you to save the game when it is your turn, in which
+> both players will be exited from the game state and returned to the homepage in which you can
+> then load the saved game

 ## Application Domain